- Most airlines, including American, United, British Airways, and Qantas - have suspended up to 90% of their passenger routes

 Most of the world’s goods are shipped by sea but the marine shipping industry is set to take a hit as demand drops and countries put stringent measures against the Coronavirus in place.
 Countries such as Singapore and Australia have refused to allow any ship that’s been at a Chinese port in the preceding two weeks into their ports, while other countries - like South Korea - have put stringent screening measures in place.

-Factory Production in China
+5. Factory Production in China

-Hong Kong eFulfillment
+6. Hong Kong eFulfillment

 Although factory production and inventory shipments out of China are expected to experience delays, if your goods are already at your partner warehouse in Hong Kong, you shouldn’t face any fulfillment delays.

 We have been informed that at this time, US Customs is not planning to hold air or ocean shipments from China due to the coronavirus.
 This applies to both courier and postal shipments.
 As such, if you already have shipments en route from China, you shouldn’t experience delays at US Customs.
 In addition, the Trump administration has announced a 90-day suspension of import tariffs to help local businesses get through the pandemic; the tariffs will need to be repaid at a yet-to-be-announced date.

-Economic Impacts Begin to Show
+Covid-19: Economic Impacts

 While you’ll be concerned with resolving pressing transportation and supply chain issues at this time, it’s important to remember to communicate early and often with anyone that may be affected by any issues you face.
 Here are a few tips for managing your shipping during this period: